 Service Infrastructure provides multiple public APIs for these planes.
 A developer can use these APIs to integrate their service directly with Service Infrastructure, or use a framework built on top of these APIs, such as Cloud Endpoints and API Gateway.

 Creating APIs and services

 To create a managed service using Service Infrastructure, you need to create a service configuration to define your service settings and behaviors, such as service name and API surface.
-You then upload your service configuration to the Service Management API to create your service and register it with Google Cloud.
+You then deploy your service configuration to the Service Management API to create your service and register it with Google Cloud.